EGR-314-Team-201/EGR-314-Team-201/Product-Requirements.md

 ## Objective
 _____________
-We want to be able to sell our product in stores with the average person being able to pick it up for general use.
+Develop a portable heater/cooler for drinks that allows users to maintain and adjust their beverage temperature based on personal preferences.
+We also want to be able to sell our product in stores with the average person being able to pick it up for general use.
 By keeping the price at a reasonable point, we can sell to many different groups without issue.

 ## Stakeholders